Calvin Stengs: Nice

-On 14 July 2021, Ligue 1 club Nice announced the signing of Stengs from AZ.
-He signed a five-year contract.
+On 14 July 2021, Stengs signed for Ligue 1 club Nice on a five-year contract for a transfer fee reported to be €10 million plus bonuses.
 On 28 August 2021, he made his debut for the club in a 4–0 league win over Bordeaux.
 He came on as a 36th-minute substitute for injured compatriot Justin Kluivert.
 On 25 September, he scored his first goal in a 3–0 win over bottom of the league Saint-Étienne.

 Loan to Antwerp

-On 30 August 2022, Stengs joined Antwerp in Belgium on a season-long loan.
+On 30 August 2022, Stengs joined Belgian Pro League club Antwerp on a season-long loan.
 He made his debut on 4 September, starting in a 3–0 league victory over Westerlo.
 In his following appearance, a 2–1 home win against Seraing on 16 September, he recorded his first assist as his corner-kick was headed in by Toby Alderweireld.
+He scored his first goal for Antwerp on 10 November, contributing to a 2–2 draw in the Belgian Cup against Beveren, which Antwerp would go on to win after a penalty-shootout.
+His first league goal came on 27 December in a 3–3 away draw against Westerlo, completing a comeback in the 88th minute.
+On 29 January 2023, Stengs was sent off for the second time in his professional career in a league game against Anderlecht after a punching motion towards Amadou Diawara.

+On 30 April 2023, Stengs won the Belgian Cup with Antwerp.
+Just over a month later, on 4 June, he won the league title with the club on the final match-day after a dramatic 2–2 draw against Genk, handing Antwerp their first league title in 66 years.
+Stengs was suspended for the game.

+Feyenoord

+On 26 July 2023, Stengs joined reigning Dutch champions Feyenoord on a four-year contract, where he reunited with Arne Slot, who also coached him at AZ.
+The Rotterdam club paid Nice a reported €6 million transfer fee.
+He made his debut on 6 August against PSV in the 2023 Johan Cruyff Shield, which Feyenoord lost 1–0.
+On 13 August, Stengs started in Feyenoord's opening match of the 2023–24 Eredivisie season, a 0–0 home draw against Fortuna Sittard.
+He scored his first goal for the club on 3 September, scoring the second goal in a 5–1 away win against FC Utrecht.

 International career

 Born in the Netherlands, Stengs is of Surinamese descent.
 Stengs made his international debut for the Netherlands under-21 team on 24 March 2019 in a friendly against the United States.
 On 19 November 2019, Stengs made his debut for the Netherlands national team in the UEFA Euro 2020 qualifying match against Estonia, giving two assists in a 5–0 victory.

+On 21 November 2023, Stengs scored a hat-trick in the Netherlands' final UEFA Euro 2024 qualifier against Gibraltar to register his first senior international goals.